Mouflon: Conservation

 The mouflon is protected in Armenia and Azerbaijan.
 In Turkey and Iran, hunting is only allowed with a special license.
 The population in Cyprus is listed as a strictly protected species in the Habitats Directive of the European Union and has been listed in CITES Appendix I since November 2019.

 In culture

+In Cyprus, where the local version was almost extinct by the early 1950s, the mouflon is the country's national animal, and the symbol of the Cyprus national rugby union team, whose players are affectionately called "The Wild Mouflons."
+The mouflon was the logo of Cyprus Airways until 2015, and is depicted on the 1-, 2-, and 5-cent Cypriot euro coins.

-The male mouflon is called Mufro in Corsica, and the female Mufra; the French naturalist Buffon (1707-1788) rendered this in French as moufflon.
-In Sardinia, the male is called Murvoni, and the female Murva, though it is not unusual to hear the peasants style both indiscriminately Mufion, which is a palpable corruption of the Greek Ophion.
+Elsewhere in the Mediterranean Sea, the male mouflon is called Mufro in Corsica, and the female Mufra, while the French naturalist Georges-Louis Leclerc, Comte de Buffon (1707-1788) rendered this in French as moufflon.
+In Sardinia, the male is called Murvoni, and the female Murva, though it is not unusual to hear the locals style both indiscriminately as Mufion, a corruption of the Greek Ophion.